-Selling, general and administrative expenses for the three months ended March 31, 2022 were \$46.5 million, compared to \$39.8 million for the three months ended March 31, 2021.
-The increase of \$6.6 million was primarily due to the following:
+Selling, general and administrative expenses for the three months ended June 30, 2022 were \$52.4 million, compared to \$43.3 million for the three months ended June 30, 2021.
+The increase of \$9.1 million was primarily due to the following:

-- an increase of \$6.6 million in personnel-related costs, primarily due to hiring employees to support ongoing activities in anticipation of potential future launches of our product candidates; - a decrease of \$2.8 million in non-cash stock-based compensation expense.
-The decrease in non-cash stock-based compensation expense was primarily due to grants with high exercise prices that became fully vested during the three months ended March 31, 2022.
-There was no non-cash stock-based compensation expense recognized related to the achievement of performance-based vesting criteria during the three months ended March 31, 2022 and 2021; and - the net reimbursement from Biogen pursuant to the Biogen Collaboration Agreement decreased by \$1.2 million.
-For the three months ended March 31, 2022, the amount of net reimbursement was \$1.5 million for external costs.
-For the three months ended March 31, 2021, the amount of net reimbursement was \$0.8 million for personnel-related costs and \$1.9 million for external costs.
-The primary reason for the decrease in net reimbursement was an increase in the work performed by Biogen.
+- an increase of \$8.1 million in personnel-related costs, primarily due to hiring employees to support ongoing activities in anticipation of permitted pre-launch and launch-readiness activities with respect to zuranolone; - a decrease of \$6.0 million in non-cash stock-based compensation expense.
+The decrease was primarily due to grants with high exercise prices that became fully vested before or during the three months ended June 30, 2022.
+During the three months ended June 30, 2021, the achievement of a milestone for certain outstanding performance restricted stock units resulted in \$1.9 million of expense and no expense was recognized related to the achievement of performance-based vesting criteria during the three months ended June 30, 2022; - an increase of \$3.6 million in professional fees, primarily due to activities in anticipation of permitted pre-launch and launchreadiness activities with respect to zuranolone; - an increase in other expenses of \$2.7 million, primarily due to corporate infrastructure costs, such as information technology costs, to support the growth in our operations; and - the net reimbursement from Biogen pursuant to the Biogen Collaboration Agreement decreased by \$0.7 million.
+For the three months ended June 30, 2022, the amount of net reimbursement from us to Biogen was \$0.3 million for personnel-related costs and the amount of net reimbursement from Biogen to us was \$3.1 million for external costs.
+For the three months ended June 30, 2021, the amount of net reimbursement from Biogen to us was \$0.8 million for personnel-related costs and \$2.8 million for external costs.
+The primary reason for the decrease in net reimbursement was an increase in the collaboration costs incurred by Biogen.